WallfacerLabs/bytecodecaller/packages/core/README.md

   const redeemedAmount = callMulticall(IERC4626, 'previewRedeem', userBalance/2); // redeemedAmount will be loaded in the second multicall's call
 ```

-With Bytecodecaller you can get all the information in a single call, in the same block.
+With BytecodeCaller you can get all the information in a single call, in the same block.

 ```solidity
 contract SavingsDaiReader {